slimandslam/schwab-client-js/README.md

 **Schwab uses three-legged OAuth** for authentication.
 The details are on [developer.schwab.com here](https://developer.schwab.com/user-guides/get-started/authenticate-with-oauth) and [here](https://developer.schwab.com/products/trader-api--individual/details/documentation/Retail%20Trader%20API%20Production).

-**Schwab-Client-JS** uses environment-based security e.g. it uses a `.env` file to store your security tokens.
+**schwab-client-js** uses environment-based security e.g. it uses a `.env` file to store your security tokens.

 [Note: For situtations where using a ```.env```file or environment variables may not be optimal (possibly AWS Lambda, for example), schwab-client-js also supports injecting your security tokens directly e.g. ```const mktclient = new MarketApiClient(appKey,appSecret,appRefresh);```]

 1. Create a `.env` file at the root of your project and add the App Key and Secret from your app on developer.schwab.com.
-Optionally, you can add your callback URL to your .env file like this (for details on creating your `SCHWAB_CALLBACK_URL`, see the [Schwab-Client-JS Configuration doc](docs/SchwabConfig.md)):
+Optionally, you can add your callback URL to your .env file like this (for details on creating your `SCHWAB_CALLBACK_URL`, see the [Schwab API Configuration doc](docs/SchwabConfig.md)):

 ```
 SCHWAB_CALLBACK_URL=https://127.0.0.1:5556